genome-spy/genome-spy/docs/grammar/facet.md

 can use these attributes to interactively [filter](#filtering-samples) and [sort](#sorting-samples) the samples.

-The sample-specific data must contain a `sample` column, which identifies the sample.
+The associated data must contain a `sample` column, which identifies the sample.
 All other columns are regarded as attributes.
 By default, the attribute data types are inferred from the data; numeric attributes are interpreted as `quantitative` data, all others as `nominal`.
-To adjust the data types and [scales](grammar/scale.md), the attributes can be specified
+To adjust the data types and [scales](encoding/scale.md), the attributes can be specified
 explicitly:

 ```json